yunsu246/DART-Disclosure-Analysis/README.md

 # DART-Disclosure-Analysis
-Korean NLP Analysis about Finance Disclosure with DART
+Korean NLP Analysis about Finance Disclosure with DART(작업중)